 What is Renters Insurance?

 If you like your stuff and don’t want to pay to replace it in case disaster strikes, then you need renters insurance.
-Renters insurance protects primarily your personal belongings but can also cover medical expenses for you and your guests, additional living costs in case you’re ever displaced, and more.
+Renters insurance (HO-4) protects your personal belongings and also includes personal liability, medical payments to others, and additional living expenses (loss of use) if a covered loss makes your home uninhabitable.
+See coverage basics from the Insurance Information Institute.

 What is Covered by Renters Insurance